 We completed several acquisitions in 2001, 2002 and 2003, discussed below, that have impacted our results of operations and liquidity as discussed in this Report.
 The following acquisitions were accounted for, and the purchase price was allocated, in accordance with the purchase method of accounting.
-We adopted Statement of Financial Accounting Standards ("SFAS") No. 141, Business Combinations, in 2001 and have followed the provisions of that statement for all business combinations initiated after June 30, 2001.
+We adopted Statement of Financial Accounting Standards ("SFAS") No. 141, Business Combinations, as of June 30, 2001, and have followed the provisions of that statement for all business combinations initiated after June 30, 2001.